BennyThadikaran/stock-pattern/README.md

 See Wiki to understand how the code works: [Pattern Algorithms](https://github.com/BennyThadikaran/stock-pattern/wiki/Pattern-Algorithms)

+## Important Info

-**Update 18th Dec 2023:** All patterns are tested and working perfectly well as of **version 0.2.2-alpha**.
+**Update 18th Dec 2023:** All patterns are tested and working perfectly, as of **version 0.2.2-alpha**.

-**All patterns are detected, prior to breakout.** So you can add to your watchlist and track the stock.
+**All patterns are detected, prior to breakout.** Patterns are detected at the last leg of the pattern.
+Allowing you to add the stock to your watchlist and track them further.

+This program does not provide any buy or sell signals.
+It only detects the pattern.
+It is upto you to decide, if a pattern is valid or tradeable.

 ## Installation